Recent Blog Posts

 VRE is being especially vigilant (see our video).
 Passenger cars are wiped down twice daily using disinfectant(s) -- nightly at our maintenance and storage facilities to prepare trains for morning service, and after morning service to prepare trains to return for service in the evening.
 When cleaning/sanitizing, crews place emphasis on areas people touch (e.g. seats, handholds, etc.), and restrooms are thoroughly cleaned and disinfected.

-We installed graphics to make social distancing on our trains and at our stations as simple as possible.
+We installed graphics to make social distancing on our trains and at our stations as simple as possible (take our interactive tour).
 Plus, hand sanitizer is now available to our riders.
 Learn more about what VRE implemented in the month of June and how we are watching ridership to continue supporting social distancing.

 Effective July 13, Step-Up tickets used in conjunction with VRE multi-ride tickets will not be accepted on the designated Amtrak trains.

 Amtrak is working to manage social distancing onboard their trains.
 Since VRE passengers utilizing the Amtrak Step-Up trains are not pre-booked, the Step-Up program is being temporarily suspended.
 The duration of this suspension is unknown at this time.
 We will continue to work with Amtrak to reinstate the program once it is practical to do so.